 Foreign Regulation.
-In order for us to market our products in Asia, Europe, Latin America and other foreign jurisdictions, we must obtain required regulatory approvals or clearances and otherwise comply with extensive regulations regarding safety and manufacturing processes and quality.
+In order for Nissho or any other foreign strategic partner to market our products in Asia, Europe, Latin America and other foreign jurisdictions, they must obtain required regulatory approvals or clearances and otherwise comply with extensive regulations regarding safety and manufacturing processes and quality.
 These regulations, including the requirements for approvals or clearances to market, may differ from the FDA regulatory scheme.
 In addition, there may be foreign regulatory barriers other than pre-market approval or clearance.